MohsenKoohi/ParaGrapher/README.md

 In case of [MS-BioGraphs](https://blogs.qub.ac.uk/DIPSA/MS-BioGraphs/), the file with suffix `MS??_offsets.bin` can be downloaded and renamed as `MS??-underlying_offsets.bin` to prevent creating.

-- Poplar may create some temporary files in `/dev/shm` with names starting by `poplar_`.
+- ParaGrapher may create some temporary files in `/dev/shm` with names starting by `paragrapher_`.
 The files are deleted at the end of a successful exuection.
 Otherwise, they should be deleted by the user.

 ### Remained Works